AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

 # output how and when job finished
 echo "Program finished with exit code $? at: `date`"
+# wait for a few more seconds before closing this job (to make it easier for you to observe it; do not use in production)
+sleep 10
 # end of jobscript
 ```
 The job will create an output file and an error file.
 These will be created in the working directory by default.